iwhalen/claude-plays-rogue/README.md

 # Claude plays Rogue

-The goal of this repo is to enable Claude to play the classic game Rogue.
+The goal of this repo is to play Rogue with LLMs like Claude.

 It uses a modified version of the Rogue Collection that can be found here: [https://github.com/iwhalen/Rogue-Collection](https://github.com/iwhalen/claude-plays-rogue)